 Understanding thermal behaviour and the structural response of your designs is crucial for creating reliable products.
-Throughout development, our dedicated FEA, CFD & manufacturing simulation capabilities and reliability engineering experience support component selection and packaging decisions to avoid heating issues while minimising product cost.
+Our dedicated FEA, CFD & manufacturing simulation capabilities and reliability engineering experience support component selection and packaging decisions to avoid heating issues while minimising product cost.

 Identify compromises with hardware design